dn9uy3n/bbot-osint-mcp/README_EN.md

 }
 ```

-**Note**: Currently `scan_defaults` is not automatically applied; you need to pass them directly when calling `/scan` API.
-This feature will be added in a future version.
+**scan_defaults** will be automatically applied when calling `/scan` API without passing these values.
+If you explicitly pass values in the request, those values will take priority.

 ### Step 6: Verify DNS and Firewall